bluehabit/BlogPosts/Vanilla-JS/Closures In Depth.md

 The parent function runs, it gets to the `return` statement and the parent function then exits and returns the inner function as expected.

-This has the potential to create closure, all that is left is for the inner function to make use of a variable and or argument from the parent functions scope and this will meed the requirements of a closure.
-And we can see here that it does, the inner function is accessing the outer functions variable `count`.
+This now has the potential to create closure, all that is left is for the inner function to make use of a variable and or argument from the parent functions scope and this will meet the requirements for a closure.
+And we can see here that it does, the inner function is accessing the outer functions variable `count` by incrementing it with `++count`.

-When we run the function `count()` it scopes the `var count` from the parent function.
+When we run the function `count()` it scopes`var count` from the parent function.
 The function then immediately returns another function, an anonymous one.
 Remember, whatever comes after the `return` keyword is returned by the function.
+This could be a boolean value, number, string, object etc. or another function as is the case with closures.

-WHat we are returning here is a `function definition`, to be more precise:
+What we are returning here in this example is a `function definition`, to be more precise:

 ```
 function(){